coderamen666/srd-v3.5-md/magic-items/magic-items-i-basics-and-creation.md

 -   Aura: Most of the time, a *detect magic* spell will reveal the school of magic associated with a magic item and the strength of the aura an item emits.
-This information (when applicable) is given at the beginning of the item's notational entry.
+This information (when applicable) is given at the beginning of the item’s notational entry.
 See the *detect magic* spell descriptionfor details.

 -   <div>

     Caster Level: The next item in a notational entry gives the caster level of the item, indicating its relative power.
-The caster level determines the item's saving throw bonus, as well as range or other level-dependent aspects of the powers of the item (if variable).
+The caster level determines the item’s saving throw bonus, as well as range or other level-dependent aspects of the powers of the item (if variable).
 It also determines the level that must be contended with should the item come under the effect of a *dispel magic* spell or similar situation.
-This information is given in the form "CL x," where "CL" is an abbreviation for caster level and "x" is an ordinal number representing the caster level itself.
+This information is given in the form “CL x,” where “CL” is an abbreviation for caster level and “x” is an ordinal number representing the caster level itself.

     </div>